srohiit2678/Puzzel/README.md

-# Puzzel
+# Puzzle
-Game to solve the puzzel
+Game to solve the puzzle